4.7 10 Rock Paper Scissors

 The Mathematical Underpinnings: Probability and Game Theory

-The 4.7.10 framework is not purely arbitrary.
+The 4.7.This leads to 10 framework is not purely arbitrary.
 It implicitly incorporates fundamental principles of probability and game theory.
-Let's explore the mathematical underpinnings:

 • Probability Distribution: The assignment of 4, 7, and 10 reflects a subjective probability distribution over the three choices.
 A "4" suggests a higher probability of a particular choice, whereas a "10" indicates a more uniform distribution.